AlGregory23/fInal_project/README.md

 Here are five questions and step-by-step instructions to the answers based on the data sets:
 <br>

-Question 1: What is the rate of suicide for men compared to women in CA from 2000-17?
+Question 1: What is the rate of suicide for males compared to females in CA from 2000-17?
 <br>
 Step-by-step answer:
-1. Insert Pivot table (while selection A1 through I55) and title it Question 1. males v females rates 2000-17
+1. Insert Pivot table (while selecting A1 through I55) and title it Question 1. males v females rates 2000-17
 ![step-1_q1](/step-1_q1.png)
 * Add rate as value
 * Add Strata Name as rows